Visiting Greys Court in the winter

 Winter conservation in the house and garden

 During this period we get stuck into the vital conservation work needed to protect this special place.
 To complete this work, some areas of the garden may be closed.
-We don’t close the house or any of its rooms over the winter, as we think you’ll like to see what we’re up to.
+We try to keep as much as the house open as we can during this period, but from time to time we may have to close a room.
+Our house volunteers and staff will be happy to talk to you about what conservation work is going on inside.

 Greys Court is busiest at weekends, especially throughout the festivities.
 If you’re hoping for a quieter, more relaxed day out we recommend where possible that you visit on a weekday.
 The tearoom and shop will also be less busy, so you can grab a warm drink and something to eat without having to brave the weekend queues.